lowlighter/metrics/CONTRIBUTING.md

 Find a cool name for your template and create an eponym folder in [`source/templates`](https://github.com/lowlighter/metrics/tree/master/source/templates).

 Then, you'll need to create the following files:
+- `README.md` will contain template description and documentation
 - `image.svg` will contain the base render structure of your template
 - `partials/` is a folder that'll contain parts of your template (called "partials")
   - `partials/_.json` is a JSON array which lists your partials (these will be displayed in the same order as listed, unless if overriden by user with `config_order` option)